-Participants We recruited a planned sample of 80 children ages 3-4 years from the Children’s Discovery Museum in San Jose, California.
+Participants We recruited a planned sample of 80 children ages 3–4 years from the Children’s Discovery Museum in San Jose, California.
 The sample included 40 3-year-olds (mean age 42.9 months) and 40 4-year-olds (mean age 53.5 months).
 An additional 20 children participated but were removed from analyses because they heard English less than 75% of the time at home (n = 9), because they were unable to complete at least half of the trials in the task (n = 7), or due to experimenter or technical errors (n = 4).

-Stimuli and Design

-The stimuli and design were similar to Experiment 1 but included three trial types: FF, NN, and FN.
+Stimuli and design The stimuli and design were similar to Experiment 1 but included three trial types: FF, NN, and FN.
 There were four of each trial type, totaling twelve trials.
 In addition, we manipulated the experimenter’s gaze behavior between participants.
-For half of the participants, the experimenter gazed at the center of the table while labeling objects (uninformative gaze); for the remaining half, they gazed directly at the objects they labeled (informative gaze).
+For half of the participants, the experimenter gazed at the center of the table while labeling objects (uninformative gaze); for the remaining half, they gazed directly at the particular object they were labeling (informative gaze).

 Procedure The experimental and coding procedures were identical to Experiment 1, except that there were three practice trials (two FF trials and one NN trial).
 We chose this approach so that children could experience both familiar and novel stimuli during practice but would not be discouraged by an overly difficult practice session.
 As in Experiment 1, children were corrected if they chose the wrong object on FF trials but not NN trials.